sanjitmathew/UCI-/CodeBook.md

 ## R Markdown

-  Doc - the destination file
+  Doc - the destination file;
-  rdata - the data read
+  rdata - the data read;
-  wdata - the data to be written wdoc - file to which data has to be written
+  wdata - the data to be written;
+  wdoc - file to which data has to be written;